dart-lang/site-www/src/null-safety/migration-guide.md

 This section tells you how to
-check your package's dependencies by temporarily opting into null safety and using the `dart pub outdated` command in null-safety mode.
+check your package's dependencies using the `dart pub outdated` command in null-safety mode.

 {{ site.alert.warn }}
   These instructions assume your code is under **source control**,